SMILELab-FL/FedLab/docs/source/examples/quick_start.rst

 Run FedLab demos
 ^^^^^^^^^^^^^^^^

 **FedLab** provides both asynchronous and synchronous standard implementation demos for uses to learn.
-Since the structure of out implementations are similar, therefore, I  only introduce the usage of synchronous FL system simulation demo(FedAvg) with different scenario in this page.
+We only introduce the usage of synchronous FL system simulation demo(FedAvg) with different scenario in this page.
+(Code structures are similar.)

 **We are very confident in the readability of FedLab code, so we recommend that users read the source code according to the following demos for better understanding.**